Accessibility Tools Recite Me

 Register

-EDT has 15+ years’ of experience in successfully delivering DfE funded education development programmes.
+We're an Ofsted rated Outstanding team with 15+ years’ experience successfully delivering DfE funded education development programmes.
 We've been a lead provider of the Early Career Framework with ECPDP since 2019, supporting over 25,000 early career teachers (ECTs) and mentors and working with 4,084 schools.

-95% of ECTs and mentors said they were 'very satisfied' or 'satisfied' with the programme (from Cohort 3 End of Year 1 Survey)
+95% of ECTs and mentors said they were 'very satisfied' or 'satisfied' with the programme.

 Benefits of this programme

-• Flexible delivery designed to fit around teachers’ busy schedules.
+• Flexible delivery by local school-based experts designed to fit around teachers’ busy schedules.

 • Diagnostic tools designed to adapt to the needs of an ECT and tailor their learning journey.